Reference

 4. There is no way in hell fretboard materials can affect tone on solid-body guitars because the fretboard does not even touch the strings.
 I would bet a lot of money that no blindfolded luthier can beat a deaf person (who can cheat and use their eyes) and tell apart by ear (more than chance) two guitars that have been constructed perfectly the same and only vary in fingerboard material.
 (Assuming the luthier cannot tell by touching the fingerboard while blindfolded or building in some touch-based method of identification.)
 No way in hell.
 (Especially under high gain.)

 5. I would concede that a luthier or high-quality manufacturer could claim to be unable to make two identical guitars from the same materials that could be confused by ear.
 They may claim that variations between the two guitars may be perceptible to the blind.
-In which case, I would claim that tonewood fretboards are even less likely to produce measurable tone differences if individual guitars already have that much variation, even with the same materials and manufacturing.
+In which case, I would claim that tonewood fretboards are even less likely to produce measurable tone differences if individual guitars with the same materials and manufacturing already have that much variation.
 Variations attributed to fretboard materials would more likely be explained by this kind of natural variation.

 6. I am willing to believe that for a fretless guitar or bass, the material of the fingerboard affects the tone, but not as much as other factors mentioned, or round-wound vs. flat-wound strings, where the fingers are placed away from the bridge, how hard the strings are struck, amplifier and cabinet, etc.

 7. On the whole, tonewood selection only matters in solid body guitars if you care about: weight, aesthetics (assuming not painted), resale value.
 But not for the actual sound.
-Just buy different pickups, change strings, scale-length, number of frets and hence pickup placement, pickup height, etc. If you are buying a painted body guitar especially, choose the wood based on weight and price and ergonomics and comfort, not any other factor.
+Just buy different pickups, change strings, scale-length, number of frets and hence pickup placement, pickup height, etc. If you are buying a painted body guitar especially, choose the wood based on weight and price and ergonomics and comfort, not any other factor (taking into account the caveat about not having a too-light guitar that does not stay in place properly).

 8. Why are cheap solid-body guitars with more pieces in the body (3, 4) considered a negative compared to “nicer,” more expensive one or two-piece solid bodies, but fancy 11- and 5- and 3- piece necks are considered a good thing, but a one-piece neck is considered lower end?
 This makes no sense unless the neck materials have < 1% effect on tone.
 If that is the case, then multiple pieces in the body also has < 1% effect on tone.
 And the choice of fretboard wood probably also has less effect then the entire neck (since neither the neck nor the fretboard touch the strings), which is probably also < 1% effect on tone.